Create a WooCommerce Quick Order Form Using the Product Table Plugin

 The first thing you’ll probably want to do is decide what information should be included in your table.
 You can do this under Default options > Columns:

 Simply list out all the columns you want to include, separating them with commas.
 You can take a look at the plugin’s documentation to see all the columns you can add and what names to use.
+You have a lot of options, including things like SKU and stock status.
 Don’t forget to hit Save changes at the bottom of the page when you’re done.

-If you go back to your quick order form page now and preview it, you’ll see your newly-organized table:
+If you go back to your quick order form page now and preview it, you’ll see your newly-organized table.
+Here’s a screenshot of what it might look like:

 This is a great start.
 However, let’s talk about some ways you can customize your WooCommerce quick order form more fully.